awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-lambda-state-machine-cloudformation.md

 ------

-## Step 2: Use the AWS CloudFormation Template to Create a Lambda State Machine<a name="lambda-state-machine-cfn-step-2"></a>
+## Step 2: Use the AWS CloudFormation template to create a Lambda State Machine<a name="lambda-state-machine-cfn-step-2"></a>

 After you understand the parts of the AWS CloudFormation template, you put them together and use the template to create an AWS CloudFormation stack\.